MUNEER461/phishing/README.md

    http://127.0.0.1:8080  copy this and enter in browser

    fill the details and enter

-   terminal show the password you entered
+  open  terminal show the password you entered